glhr/rasa_project/user_data/user_data.md

 - Hit the rubber duck with the hammer.
 - Take the banana
 - drag an end-effector to the object
+- Can you help me and give me the hammer please?
+- Can I have a pear please?
+- Would you help me grab this glass?
+- There’s a banana in the middle of your desk, can you grab it please?
+- Take the banana.
+- Grab the banana.
+- Give me a fruit please.
+- Could you give me all the fruits
+- Please give the yellow duck
+- Pick up the banana
+- Pick the banana.
+- Give me the hammer.
+- Try to balance the apple on the orange.
+- Throw me the orange.
+- Lower the hand, close your fingers
+- Use your left arm to pick up the banana
+- Pick up the banana
+- Grab the yellow banana and lift it up
+- Hand me the banana
+- Pick up banana
+- grab the banana
+- Give me the hammer.
+- Pick up the banana.
+- Pick up a random object.
+- Hand me the hammer
+- Squeeze the rubber duck
+- Throw me the pear
+- Smack the banana with the hammer (lmao)
+- Point at the yellow banana
+- Point om yellow hammer
+- Pick up The yellow banana
+- Take one object on the table
+- Take the yellow duck
+- Take the yellow banana
+- James give me the yellow duck
+- James remove the yellow banana
+- Pick up the yellow duck.
+- Grab the banana.
+- Pick up the banana.
+- Take the banana.
+- Move your hands towards the banana and grab it and move your hands to upwards
+- Grab the banana gently without crushing it.
+- raises the banana
+- drop the banana
+- please, peel the apple and the pear
+- take the green apple
+- Can you give me all red objects ?
+- Lift the yellow banana and then drop it
+- Give me the  hammer.
+- Catch the computer mouse
+- Catch the banana and put it back down
+- Put the green apple on the brown circle
+- Put the apple on the circle
+- Put the jar of jam in the correct position
+- Gather the balls
+- Hit the rock with the hammer
+- Put the duck on the jar of jam
+- Peel the banana
+- Remove objects which aren't edible
+- Find the red yogurt
+- Catch the banana
+- Grab the banana with your gripper
+- Can you give me this fruit or this object
+- Organize and sort the fruits by color or type
+- Cut the fruit
+- Robot give me the red fruit
+- Robot take the banana on the table in front of you

 ## intent:clarify